gatsbyjs/gatsby/docs/docs/sourcing-from-flotiq.md

    The next step is to configure your application to know from where it has to fetch the data.

-   You need to create a file called `.env` inside the root project directory, with the following structure:
+   You need to create a file called `.env` inside the root project directory, with the following structure.
+The Read-Only API key can be copied from the Flotiq user settings menu, under API Keys.

    ```shell:title=.env
    GATSBY_FLOTIQ_BASE_URL=https://api.flotiq.com